 How to organise pupil collection arrangementsThere are no laws on who can and can't collect pupils from school, or the age at which children can walk home alone.
 It’s up to you to decide how you want this to work in your school.
 Use our article to help you.

-Peer-on-peer sexual abuse: how to respondLearn how to manage reports of peer-on-peer sexual violence and harassment in your school and use our risk assessment to help you with your next steps.
-Display our poster so all staff know what to do if a child makes a disclosure.
+Peer-on-peer sexual abuse: how to respondLearn how to manage reports of peer-on-peer sexual violence and harassment in your school.
+Use our risk assessment to help you with your next steps, and display our poster so all staff know what to do if a child makes a disclosure.

 The Prevent dutySave time by reading our summary of your responsibilities under the Prevent duty in just one page.
 Download a copy to share with your colleagues.

 The Prevent duty: your responsibilitiesAll schools must comply with the Prevent duty.
 Understand your responsibilities, why staff training should be tailored to your school's context and learn how Ofsted inspects the Prevent duty.